coli-saar/dialogos-demo-client/README.md

 ## Running the client

 The client needs to be compiled against DialogOS.
-It expects that there is a file `dialogos-all.jar` in the directory `../dialogos/build/libs` relative to your `demo-dialogos-client` directory.
-You can produce `dialogos-all.jar` by running `./gradlew shadowJar` in the `dialogos` directory.
+It expects that there is a file `dialogos-client-2.0.jar` in the directory `../dialogos/build/libs` relative to your `demo-dialogos-client` directory.
+You can produce `dialogos-client-2.0.jar` by running `./gradlew clientLibrary` in the `dialogos` directory.

 Once this is done, you have two choices: